jmcmenamy/GoVector/README.md

 ### Installation

-To install GoVector you must have a correctly configured go development environment.
+To install GoVector you must have a correctly configured Go development environment.
 See [How to Write Go Code](https://go.dev/doc/code).

 Once you set up your environment, GoVector can be installed with the go tool command: